nrdave/dotfiles/README.md

 ### Qt Theming

-In my `.shrc`, I set `QT_QPA_PLATFORMTHEME` to `qt5ct`.
-This makes Qt apps use settings from the Qt5 settings menu.
-Then, in the Qt 5 settings app, I set the theme to `gtk2`.
-This makes Qt apps use GTK 2 colors using [QGTKStyle](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications#QGtkStyle).

-I include alternative `qt5ct.conf` files to control font size using the `Small_Screen` yadm class I have.
+For theming Qt, I generally just force Qt apps to use GTK 2 theming (GTK 2 because it seems all the available Qt plugins for GTK theming use GTK 2).
+I include alternative `qt5ct.conf` and `qt6ct.conf` files to control font size using the `Small_Screen` yadm class I have.
 This way, I can specify if fonts need to be enlarged for smaller screens or not.

 Dependencies:
-- Qt 5 Settings
+- Qt 5 Settings (qt5ct on arch)
+- Qt 6 Settings (qt6ct on arch)
 - A GTK theme that supports GTK 2 (for me, Arc-Dark)
-- On Arch linux, you need the [qt5-styleplugins](https://aur.archlinux.org/packages/qt5-styleplugins) package from the AUR.
+- On Arch linux, you need the [qt5-styleplugins](https://aur.archlinux.org/packages/qt5-styleplugins) and [qt6gtk2](https://aur.archlinux.org/packages/qt6gtk2) packages from the AUR.

 ### Sway